marcos-inja/marcos-inja/README.md

 <p align='justify'>
     I'm an enthusiastic programmer working as a fullstack developer, currently working at <a href='https://github.com/zucklink'>zucklink</a>.
 I'm passionate about coding to make people's daily life more easier.
 I have been learning new things since I got acquainted with programming.<br>
     Writing readable & reusable code are my first priorities.
 I love to do webscraping, some of my projects being about it.
-Besides open source I really like linux!
+I really like open source!
 </p>
 <p align='center'>
 <img src='https://streak-stats.demolab.com?user=marcos-inja&theme=github-dark-blue&hide_border=true'/>